Have I ever told you the story of when my ex-accountant laughed at me?

-The process is a bit more in-depth than what I can explain in a blog post, so I’m hosting a live, zero-pitch webinar on Thursday, December 14th, 2017.
+The process is a bit more in-depth than what I can explain in a blog post, so I’m hosting a live webinar on Tuesday, April 27th, 2018.

 You know me – I do NOT like to waste time.
 In fact, wasted time is BY FAR my biggest fear in life.
 So during this webinar, I’ll be showing you the exact five steps I personally take to know how much money I’ll make in a year.

 Expect me to be 100% transparent with you about my own business’s numbers and expect it all to be grounded in what YOU value.

 This is NOT just about making money.
 This is about building a business intentionally, steadfast in what you, as the business owner, value in life, while still staying true to how much time and energy you realistically want to spend growing your business next year.

 Oh, and not to mention, standing confidently in the face of the nay-sayers and loser accountants and anyone else that doesn’t believe in you.

 I, as always always always, believe in you.

 Register for the webinar here, expect transparency and a values-based process, and then, invite at least one of your creative entrepreneur friends so she too can step into 2018 feeling confident and empowered.

 Oh and PS.
 Once you register, you will NOT be bombarded by a million emails.
 You’ll receive a reminder email a week before, a day before, and an hour before the webinar is set to begin.
 And if you can’t make it to the live broadcast (because, LIFE), I’ll hook you up with a recording, but onlyyy if you’ve registered.